Online Prevention Training

 Why It's Important

-AlcoholEdu and Sexual Assault Prevention for Undergraduate/Graduate Students introduce you to our university-wide conversations on important issues such as sexual violence, gender identity and expression, campus safety, and alcohol and drug use.
+AlcoholEdu, Sexual Assault Prevention for Undergraduate/Graduate Students, and Mental Well-Being introduce you to our university-wide conversations on important issues such as sexual violence, gender identity and expression, campus safety, mental health, suicide prevention, and alcohol and drug use.
 UC is committed to supporting students like you in becoming the best and brightest learners and professionals.
-In order to accomplish that, we want to ensure that you are a part of this dialogue so you are prepared to continue the conversations that start in AlcoholEdu and Sexual Assault Prevention for Undergraduate/Graduate Students in your professional and personal lives.
+In order to accomplish that, we want to ensure that you are a part of this dialogue so you are prepared to continue the conversations that start in AlcoholEdu, Sexual Assault Prevention for Undergraduate/Graduate Students, and Mental Well-Being in your professional and personal lives.

 UC also values a campus culture of safety and responsibility.
 By completing this program, you will gain the skills, language, and tools you need to ensure you and your peers have the best experience you possibly can.
-What you learn goes beyond campus as well; AlcoholEdu and Sexual Assault Prevention for Undergraduate/Graduate Students will teach you skills that matter to students from all walks of life.
+What you learn goes beyond campus as well; AlcoholEdu, Sexual Assault Prevention for Undergraduate/Graduate Students, and Mental Well-Being will teach you skills that matter to students from all walks of life.

-At several points in AlcoholEdu and Sexual Assault Prevention for Undergraduate/Graduate Students, you will be asked to share personal information.
+At several points in AlcoholEdu, Sexual Assault Prevention for Undergraduate/Graduate Students, and Mental Well-Being, you will be asked to share personal information.
 Please know that any information you disclose about your behavior or habits is collected anonymously.
 This information helps us inform programming and outreach so we can best serve our students.
 You will have the option to not respond to any question asking for personal information you do not wish to - just select the "no comment" option.
 This option is only available for questions concerning personal information about you and does not apply to other activities in the program.

 How to Access

-All incoming students will be invited by email from UC Online Prevention Training.
+All incoming students will be invited by email from EverFi.
 This includes new first-year, distance learning, undergraduate, graduate, professional, transfer, and non-traditional students.

-In order to log into the program, you will create an account within the system.
-Please use your UC email to access the trainings.
+In order to log into the program, you will use your UC username and password.

 Timeline for Completion